You can make the difference! Your time and talents are always

 Q: Will I be expected to pay for the dog’s expenses?

 A: No. MSRNT pays for all medical bills, grooming and other expenses while the dog is in rescue.
-We ask foster parents to provide food for the dog, but MSRNT covers all other expenses.
+We only ask foster parents to provide food for the dog (if they also have dogs).

 Q: I have a full-time job.
 Can I still serve as a foster parent?